alipay/agentUniverse/docs/guidebook/en/Get_Start/Application_Project_Structure_and_Explanation.md

 # Application Project Structure and Explanation
-As you can see, `agentUniverse` is designed with lightness and integrative capabilities in mind, allowing you to incorporate `agentUniverse` into any of your projects for seamless operation.
+As you can see, `agentUniverse`  is designed with lightweight and integration capabilities in mind, allowing you to incorporate `agentUniverse`  into any of your projects for seamless operation.

 ## Recommended Project Directory Structure and Explanation
 The directory structure provided below is only a suggestion, and you are free to adjust it according to your preferences and actual situation.
 We will explain this in more detail later in the document.